-The Actuary should consider testing additional plausible adverse scenarios where each additional scenario contains a number of plausible adverse assumptions about matters to which the Insurer's financial condition is sensitive.
+The Actuary should consider testing additional plausible adverse scenarios where each additional scenario contains plausible adverse assumptions about matters to which the Insurer¢s financial condition is sensitive.
+There are two scenarios listed in Explanatory Guidelines (Item J and K).
+The Actuary should consider these two scenarios where applicable.
 Plausible adverse scenarios vary among Insurers and may vary over time for a particular Insurer.
 In many cases, plausible adverse scenarios are associated with a low probability of occurrence, but the potential financial impact could be severe.